Maianthemum: Reproductive

 The berry is globose and often lobed.
 Berries ripen to red.
 In most species unripe berries are green or green mottled with red or copper.
 In some, e.g. Maianthemum stellatum the immature berries have dark stipes.
 The seeds are usually few and spherical but in some species may be conical.

 Morphology

 Taxonomy

 The current concept includes species that were previously divided into 2 closely related genera; Maianthemum, including dimerous species and Smilacina for the trimerous ones.
 Studies in the 1970s showed strong genetic similarity, similar fruits, and evidence that the 4-tepal species evolved from a 6-tepal species, so the genus Smilacina was combined with Maianthemum.

 Phylogeny

-In the APG III classification system, Maianthemum is placed in the family Asparagaceae, subfamily Nolinoideae (formerly the family Ruscaceae).
+In the APG III classification system, Maianthemum is placed in the family Asparagaceae, subfamily Convallarioideae (formerly the family Ruscaceae).
 Like many lilioid monocots, Maianthemum (including the former Smilacina) were formerly included in the family Liliaceae.
 The genus has also been placed in the former family Convallariaceae, and resembles the closely related Polygonatum, hence the common name "false Solomon's seal".